The Different Phyla

 - Segmentation is an important evolutionary advantage because it allows for greater specialization.

-- All mollusks posses the same early development of the embryo, and have a larval stage before they mature into adults.
+ment of the embryo, and have a larval stage before they mature into adults.

 - Adult mollusks vary greatly in their appearance but they share a common body plan.